-By: Kim Evans, Partner in G&E’s Civil Rights Practice Group
+By: Samantha Breitner, Associate in G&E’s Civil Rights Practice Group

-According to new research, women who experienced sexual violence or workplace sexual assault have a greater risk for developing high blood pressure than women who did not.
-This correlation is “not widely recognized as a contributor to women’s cardiovascular health,” said Rebecca Lawn, the study’s author.
+According to research published in the Journal of the American Heart Association, women who experienced sexual violence or workplace sexual assault have a greater risk for developing high blood pressure than women who did not.
+This correlation is “not widely recognized as a contributor to women’s cardiovascular health,” said Rebecca Lawn, the study’s author, as only up to 44% of women report sexual assault.
 Lawn is a postdoctoral research fellow in epidemiology at the Harvard T.H.
 Chan School of Public Health in Boston.

 Call Today if You Are a Sexual Violence Survivor.
 You May Have a Claim.

 If you believe you have a sexual assault claim, call our civil rights attorneys today.
-We may be able to help you hold the perpetrators accountable for their actions.
+We are here to listen to your story and may be able to help you hold the perpetrators accountable for their actions.

 - New Orleans Archdiocese Covers Up 15 Years of Priest’s Child Sex Abuse Crimes - June 27, 2023

 - Decades-Old Letters, Rosters Uncovered at Home of Late Teacher Accused of Child Sexual Abuse - February 24, 2023

 - Mayor Mike Spano Opens Up About Traumatizing Child Sexual Abuse in Interview - January 18, 2023